ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

-### 24. Working of multiclass classification
+### Q. Working of multiclass classification

 ---

-### 25. What is Gradient Descent
+### Q. What is Gradient Descent
 Gradient descent is used to minimize the cost function or any other function

 ---

-### 26. What is the difference between Gradient Descent and Stochastic Gradient Descent? [(here)](https://datascience.stackexchange.com/questions/36450/what-is-the-difference-between-gradient-descent-and-stochastic-gradient-descent#:~:text=In%20Gradient%20Descent%20or%20Batch,of%20training%20data%20per%20epoch)
+### Q. What is the difference between Gradient Descent and Stochastic Gradient Descent? [(here)](https://datascience.stackexchange.com/questions/36450/what-is-the-difference-between-gradient-descent-and-stochastic-gradient-descent#:~:text=In%20Gradient%20Descent%20or%20Batch,of%20training%20data%20per%20epoch)

 ---

-### 26. Working of Gradient Descent
+### Q. Working of Gradient Descent

 ---